Master-Alcy/MyLearningSpot/Preparations/Docs/LeetCode_Diary.md

 * **114 - Flatten Binary Tree to Linked List - Medium**
     * Need to go back
     * Traverse one is easier for understand
+* **236 - Lowest Common Ancestor of a Binary Tree - Medium**
+    * Only if found p or q, return root.
+All else return null
+    * when conquering or merging, all none-null subtree root node means it contains p or q

+## 2/26 (RUSH FOR INTERVIEW)